vivaria/edisonrul.ing/docs/source/cards/r/reckoned-power.md

 ### Card Rulings

-●Revealing “Iron Core of Koa’ki Meiru” is a cost to activate this card.
+*   Revealing “Iron Core of Koa’ki Meiru” is a cost to activate this card.